isaacwilliams/not-good-enough-web/content/episodes/005-horses-in-forces/index.md

 ---
 number: 5
-title: Horses in Forces (feat.
+title: Horses in forces (feat.
 Tom Tanuki)
 date: "2020-02-10"
 description: "What happens when mining companies move to protect their interests from protesters?
 We talk with activist and comedian Tom Tanuki about the growing threat of eco-fascism."
 fileLink: "https://mcdn.podbean.com/mf/web/ax879s/nge005-tanuki.mp3"